U.S. Dollar Strengthens Against Majors () | aktiencheck.de

 dpa-AFX

-BRUSSELS (dpa-AFX) - The U.S. dollar climbed against its major counterparts in early European deals on Tuesday.
+BRUSSELS (dpa-AFX) - The U.S. dollar climbed against the other major counterparts in pre-European deals on Wednesday.

+The greenback that closed yesterday's trading at 1.0008 versus the Swiss franc climbed to a 2-day high of 1.0026.

-If the greenback extends rise, it may find resistance around 1.03 against the franc, 1.22 against the pound, 115.00 against the yen and 1.04 against the euro.
+If the greenback extends rise, it may find resistance around 1.01 against the franc, 116.00 against the yen, 1.06 against the euro and 1.24 against the pound.

 Copyright RTT News/dpa-AFX